devmichicito/Alura-courses/README.md

 # Alura-courses
-Compilation of exercises that I have learnt in Alura
+Compilation of exercises that I have learnt in Alura.